THE COMPLETE SEO CHECKLIST

 TIP #6: CREATE EXTREMELY HELPFUL CONTENT

-- Use one heading and make sure it’s optimized with keywords and search relevance.
+- Use one heading and ensure it’s optimized with keywords and search relevance.

 - Make sure the page title is catchy, relevant to the content, and less than 60 characters.